agilecrm/rest-api/README.md

 ###dev/api/contacts/add-score
 Method: POST

-It is used to change the score of the contact by using the email address.
-If you want to decrease a quantity from the existing score, then use negative values for the score parameter.
+- It is used to change the score of the contact using the email address.
+If you want to decrease the existing score, then use negative values for the score parameter.

 ###Using curl
 ```sh